Simple totally disconnected locally compact groups separated by finiteness properties: Examples

-\begin{rem} The Bestvina--Brady groups give us one way to construct simple non-discrete tdlc groups with certain finiteness properties.
-However, one can get the same results using other constructions.
+\begin{rem} Bestvina--Brady groups give us one way to construct simple non-discrete tdlc groups with certain finiteness properties.
+However, one can find simple non-discrete tdlc groups separated by finiteness properties using other constructions.

 \begin{enumerate} \item Let $M$ be a group with a finite non-trivial subgroup $Q$.
 As both the intersection $\bigcap_{m \in M} m Q m^{-1}$ and the subgroup generated by the conjugates $mQm^{-1}$ are normal subgroups of $M$, the conditions on the conjugates of $Q$ are fulfilled if $M$ is simple.
 In this case, $\universal(M, \Sym(3))$ is a simple non-discrete tdlc group with the same finiteness properties as $M$.
-Taking $M$ to be one of the groups constructed in \cite{skipper+witzel+zaremsky}*{Theorem 7.1}, $\universal(M, \Sym(3))$ is of type $\fin_{n-1}$ but not of type $\FP_n$ over $\Z$.
+Taking $M$ to be one of the groups constructed in \cite{skipper+witzel+zaremsky}*{Theorem 7.1}, $\universal(M, \Sym(3))$ is of type $\fin_{n-1}$ but not of type $\fin_n$.

 \item Let $M = \SL_n(\F_q[t, t^{-1}])$ for coprime $n \ge 3$ and $q-1$.
 Consider its finite subgroup $Q = \SL_n(\F_q)$.
 As $n$ and $q-1$ are coprime, the intersection $\bigcap_{m \in M} m Q m^{-1}$ is trivial.
 By the fact that the special linear group over a Euclidean ring is generated by elementary matrices, see \cite{hahn+omeara}*{1.2.11}, it follows that the conjugates $m Q m^{-1}$ generate the entire group $M$.
 We leave the details as an exercise for the reader.
-By \cite{witzel}*{Theorem 3.35}, $M$ is of type $\fin_{2n-3}$ but not of type $\FP_{2n-2}$ over $\Z$.
-Then $\universal(M, \Sym(3))$ is a simple non-discrete tdlc group with the same finiteness properties. \end{enumerate} \end{rem}
+By \cite{witzel}*{Theorem 3.35}, $M$ is of type $\fin_{2n-3}$ but not of type $\fin_{2n-2}$.
+Thus, $\universal(M, \Sym(3))$ is a simple non-discrete tdlc group with the same finiteness properties.